-The Pozen Center holds info sessions each Autumn Quarter where prospective applicants can learn about program details and meet Pozen Center staff and Peer Leaders.
-Students who cannot attend the session are welcome to meet with staff during office hours.
-All applicants are encouraged to consult the Frequently Asked Questions for more details about the program and application.
+We hold info sessions each Autumn Quarter where prospective applicants can learn about program details and meet our staff and Peer Leaders.
+Students who can’t attend the session are welcome to meet with staff during office hours.
+Please take a look at our Frequently Asked Questions for more details about the program and application.

 Peer Leader Office Hours

 Peer Leaders are former Human Rights Interns and are available to meet with prospective applicants.
-Peer Leaders can review indvidual applications but cannot provide line-by-line edits.
+Peer Leaders can review indvidual applications but can’t provide line-by-line edits.
 Note that Peer Leaders will not evaluate submitted applications.